danielbucket/BucketLab_api/README.md

 npm test
 ```

-## Notes
-This is my first real app,

 ## Contributing
 Contributions are welcome!
 Please submit a pull request or open an issue for any suggestions or improvements.